You may also like

 The rogue General Khalifa Haftar, who heads his self-styled Libyan Arab Armed Forces (LAAF), has undermined previous attempts to find a political solution, which explains why he was excluded from the talks in Morocco and Switzerland.
 After all, the rogue commander suffered a string of embarrassing defeats this year, hurting his leverage domestically and on the global stage.
 Most notably, Haftar’s failed bid to seize the capital of Tripoli prompted two of his foreign backers – the UAE and Egypt – to sideline him temporarily in favor of parliament speaker Aguila Saleh.

-GNA backed armed groups responded the outrage by shooting and abducting protesters.
+GNA-backed armed groups responded to the outrage by shooting and abducting protesters.
 The repression in Tripoli prompted Serraj to suspend Interior Minister Fathi Bashagha.
-An influential figure from the port-city of Misrata, Bashagha was restored to his post on September 4, 2020.
+An influential figure from the port city of Misrata, Bashagha was restored to his post on September 4, 2020.
 Days after, Serraj announced in a pre-recorded television speech that he would be resigning at the end of October to make way for a new power-sharing government.

 “If Sarraj does not remain in office, there are some names who are involved in the processes and can take the GNA forward.
 These are, of course, Libya’s own issues, but Turkey may provide some support,” he added.

 Libyan expert Emad Badi, who is a Senior Fellow at the Atlantic Council, told Bloomberg that Serraj’s announcement “opens up the Government of National Accord internally for rivalries as to who will take over and who will represent western Libya in the Geneva talks.”